-Whether you are replacing a power supply at the end of its lifespan or looking to improve the efficiency of your facility, learning the ins and outs of power supply certification ratings is crucial.
+Whether you are replacing a power supply at the end of its lifespan or looking to improve the efficiency of your facility, learning the ins and outs of power supply certification ratings is crucial for the safety of your business operations.

-Learning how to check power supply certifications can help guarantee the safety of your business operations.
-Several regulatory agencies have created certified power supply ratings to ensure your device is safe from fires and electrical hazards.
+Several regulatory agencies have created certified power supply ratings to protect your device from fires and electrical hazards.
+It’s easy to get overwhelmed, though, between IEC, ISO, UL, CE, DIN, and more.

 What is a Power Supply Certification?

-PSU Certifications offer businesses and manufacturers a consistent way to gauge the effectiveness of power supply units.
+It gives businesses and manufacturers a consistent way to gauge the effectiveness of power supply units.
 Certifications are backed by a series of tests, including voltage testing, overload testing, efficiency testing, and, most importantly, safety testing.

-The International Electrotechnical Commission (IEC) is an international body that develops safety standards for electrical components and power supplies.
-These standards are designed to ensure that electrical equipment is safe and does not pose a risk of electrical shock or fire.
+This international body develops safety standards for electrical components and power supplies to ensure electrical equipment is safe and does not pose a risk of electrical shock or fire.
+It comprises 89 member countries and works closely with the International Standards Organization (ISO).

-The IEC comprises 89 member countries and works closely with the International Standards Organization (ISO).
 Many of the IEC’s standards, like IEC 60950-1 and IEC 60601-1, are the baseline on which regional agencies like UL, CE, and DIN base their certifications.

 DIN Rail Power Supply Certifications

-You may have already seen this acronym pop up during your shopping journey since DIN is Germany’s national standards agency.
+DIN is Germany’s national standards agency.
 While DIN provides a set of power supply certification standards, a “DIN Rail” is a specific type of product with several ratings from various regulatory agencies.

+DIN Rails are used to mount industrial equipment, especially during automation processes.
 There are a few important certifications to watch out for.

 - UL 508 certifies that DIN Rail power supplies can function safely with industrial control equipment.